Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Formation of PBHs in the radiation dominated epoch

 The quantity~$\sigma^2(M)$ in this expression is the variance of the density fluctuations smoothed over the scale~$R$ that we introduced above, with $R$ and $M$ being related by Eq.~\eqref{eq:R-Ms}.
 Let us further assume that perturbations with a density contrast beyond a certain threshold, say, $\delta_\mathrm{c}$, go on to form PBHs.
 In such a case, the fraction, say, $\beta(M)$, of the density fluctuations that collapse to form PBHs is described by the integral (in this context, see the reviews~\cite{Carr:2016drx,Carr:2018rid,Sasaki:2018dmp,Carr:2020xqk})

 where $\mathrm{erf}(z)$ denotes the error function.
 We should stress here that the quantity $\beta(M)$ is exponentially sensitive to the choice of the threshold value of the density contrast~$\delta_\mathrm{c}$, as much as it is to variance~$\sigma^2(M)$.
-Importantly, the choice of $\delta_\mathrm{c}$ is not unique and, actually, it can depend on the amplitude of the perturbation at a given scale (for early discussions in this context, see Refs.~\cite{Carr:1975qj,Green:2004wb}; for some recent discussions, see Refs.~\cite{Sasaki:2018dmp,Germani:2018jgr, Germani:2019zez,Escriva:2019nsa,Escriva:2019phb,Escriva:2020tak}).
+Importantly, the choice of $\delta_\mathrm{c}$ is not unique and, actually, it can depend on the amplitude of the perturbation at a given scale as well as on the epoch of formation of the PBHs (for early discussions in this context, see Refs.~\cite{Carr:1975qj,Green:2004wb}; for some recent discussions, see Refs.~\cite{Sasaki:2018dmp,Germani:2018jgr, Germani:2019zez,Escriva:2019nsa,Escriva:2019phb,Escriva:2020tak}).
 In our results that we present below, we shall work with $\delta_{\mathrm{c}} =0.45$ (for further details in this regard, see Refs.~\cite{Nakama:2013ica,Musco:2004ak,Young:2019osy}, especially Ref.~\cite{Young:2019osy}).